quantumgizmos/quantum-journal-typst-template/main.typ

 )

 #Abstract[
   This is a first attempt at a Typst template for Quantum Journal.
 Efforts have been made to replicate the look and feel of the existing LaTeX template.
-The current version includes basic functionality, but various features, e.g., citation formatting, still need to be developed.
+The current version includes basic functionality and many features still need to be added.
 ]

 = Introduction